coronalabs/corona-docs/markdown/guide/distribution/androidResources/index.markdown

 ### Using different tools to create Android icons

 You can also use Android Studio to create icons([official guide](https://developer.android.com/studio/write/image-asset-studio)).
-However, it may create excessive files that are not used by Solar2D and may interfere with the building process.
+However, it may create excessive files that are not used by CORONA_CORE_PRODUCT and may interfere with the building process.
 In particular, if it creates a style.xml file, for now, simply delete it.

 Again, we recommend the simple process of simply copying the right sized files over top of the `AndroidResources/res` folder that we generate and use a simple color background when possible.